Thank you for your interest in contributing to the Jindal Forum for International and Economic Laws!

 Please include the title of your contribution in the subject of the email.

-You can expect to receive a response from the editorial team within a week (seven days), as to the status of your contribution.
+You can expect to receive a response from the editorial team within two weeks (fourteen days), as to the status of your contribution.
+Please note, however, that during certain periods (usually around April-May and October-November), we might take longer to respond due to academic and university commitments.

 Do note there may be circumstances where a contribution is accepted, however the editors may write back to you with certain suggestions, modifications, or alterations.
 In such cases, the contributor is requested to take note of the following: